 The gate opens at 8:45am.
 All children need to be in school at 8.55am (the side gate then closes) until 3.30pm.
 It is important that all children arrive at school on time.

 Pupils who are taken out of school during term time may find it hard to catch up and this can have a detrimental effect on their learning.
 The law states that parents do not have the right to take their children out of school for holidays during term time.
 We would like to remind you that any request for term time leave must be made in writing to the Head Teacher in advance by using one of the ‘Request for Term Time Leave’ forms (found on the website under ‘Forms’).
 Please note that requests will not usually be granted and will only be authorised in exceptional circumstances according to DfE guidelines.

 Please remember if you need support getting your child into a good routine, please put a note in their pupil diary for the class teacher and they can see how they can help.
 Alternatively a member of the Senior Management Team and a Teaching Assistant are always at the gate on a morning and are happy to help.

 Should your child be unwell and not able to come to school we have a 24hr answer machine, just leave a message before the start of the school day.
 If your child needs an urgent medical appointment (which is unavoidable during the school day) please email the office the appointment letter.

 We aspire for all children to attain 100% attendance.
-Attendance percentages are shared with families once each term at parents’ meetings with the teachers or in the annual written report.
+Attendance percentages are shared with families once each term at parents’ meetings and also in the annual written report.
 To aid holiday planning we set our INSET days in the summer term before the start of the next academic year.

 Information from Somerset County Council